 The funding initiative provides financial support for the attendance of those who wish to travel to present at ESCAIDE 2022 in person but are without sufficient funds to attend.

 ESCAIDE 2022 will be run as a hybrid event for the first time.
 While online attendance is more accessible, the most valuable experience for presenters is to attend in-person, to facilitate discussion of their work, as well as networking.
 With this in mind, ECDC is re-establishing the funding initiative to support in-person attendance for those who may not be able to afford to travel and attend ESCAIDE 2022.

-For selected participants, ECDC will arrange and cover the costs of accommodation and travel from an EU/EEA Member State, along with conference registration and reimbursement of the per-diem for three days (23-25 November 2022), in accordance with ECDC Rules on reimbursements.
+For selected participants, ECDC will arrange and cover the costs of accommodation and travel from an EU/EEA Member State, and reimbursement of the per-diem for three days (23-25 November 2022), in accordance with ECDC Rules on reimbursements.
 The number of funded participants in 2022 will be defined at a later stage, based on budget availability and number of applicants.

 Who can participate in the ESCAIDE 2022 funding initiative?